-CIVIL DEFENSE of ABRUZZO
+CIVIL DEFENSE OF ABRUZZO

 Real time monitoring system for the landslide in the hamlet of Ponzano (Civitella del Tronto)

 The system was installed within a few days after the landslide occurred.
 The landslide activity is still developing, making it impossible to intervene with structural works or with an in-depth monitoring, as the equipment would turn unusable in a few days.
-Therefore, in this phase the system is monitoring 24h/day the status of the buildings located near the landslide area, as well as the rainfalls, as rain is actually the main priming phenomenon for landslides.
+In this phase the system is monitoring 24h/day the status of the buildings located near the landslide area, as well as the rainfalls, as rain is actually the main priming phenomenon for landslides.

 This system is based on a modular structure that will allow us to expand or modify it any time, without interfering with the general functioning of the network, in order to adapt it to any possible future needs that may occur after the landslide stabilization.

-A Mhaster station is operating in the “southern area” of the site, equipped with a THS thermo-hygrometer, two clinometers for the structural monitoring of the buildings located along the top of landslide, and four high-performance inclinometers installed on the poles fixed in the ground.
+A Mhaster station is operating in the “southern area” of the site, equipped with a THS thermo-hygrometer, two clinometers for the structural monitoring of buildings located along the top of the landslide, and four high-performance inclinometers installed on the poles fixed in the ground.